 This way of thinking can help you to better understand the way your significant other loves or to look at a family member you've never seen eye to eye with in a different light.

-There's a big, big world out there full of varieties of people who have unique ways of loving and arguing and living.
+There's a big, big world out there full of endless varieties of people who have unique ways of loving and arguing and living.
 Most times, these different ways aren't "wrong."
 They're just different.